theheking/intro-to-command-line-hpc/practical_overview/4_Working_Files_Directories.md

 ### Our data set: FASTQ files

-Now that we know how to navigate around our directory structure, let’s start working with our sequencing files.
-We did a sequencing experiment and have two results files, which are stored in our `data` directory.
+Now that we can navigate our directory structure, let’s start working with our sequencing files.
+We did a sequencing experiment and have two files, which are stored in our `data` directory.

 ### Wildcards